What does Gravity Forms Google Sheets do?

 |Add a new Google Sheets feed to your form.|

 Use this section to map your form fields to columns in your Google Sheet.
-For a new sheet, you can write in any column names you’d like.
-For existing sheets, you can select existing columns or add additional columns by selecting “Add a Custom Key” from the drop down.
+For a new spreadsheet, you can write in any column names you’d like.
+For existing spreadsheets, you can select existing columns or add additional columns by selecting “Add a Custom Key” from the drop down.

 Update & Delete Rows